Best for unified online and in-store4.5From $39/mo (with Shopify plan)Shopify POS

 Our top POS picks for ecommerce businesses.

-Best for unified online and in-store4.5From From $39/mo (with Shopify plan)One system for your Shopify store and in-person sales—single catalog, inventory, and orders.
+Best for unified online and in-store4.5From $39/mo (with Shopify plan)One system for your Shopify store and in-person sales—single catalog, inventory, and orders.

 Best for flexibility and low commitment4.6From Free software, hardware from $49POS with optional ecommerce and integrations so you can connect to multiple storefronts.

-Best for retail + ecommerce integration4.4From From ~$69/moRetail POS that connects to ecommerce platforms so inventory stays in sync across channels.
+Best for retail + ecommerce integration4.4From ~$69/moRetail POS that connects to ecommerce platforms so inventory stays in sync across channels.

 Side-by-side at a glance.